Metro Tunnel: Network changes

+The Metro Tunnel will create a new cross-city metro line when it connects the Sunbury, Cranbourne and Pakenham lines when full services commence in February 2026.

+When the Metro Tunnel is first opened on 30 November 2025, it will run a limited test service between peak periods.
+It will have 20 minute frequencies from Westall to West Footscray station between 10:00am to 3:00pm on weekdays.
+On weekends services will run every 20 minutes from 10.00am to 7.00pm between Westall and West Footscray, every 40 minutes from East Pakenham, and every 60 minutes from Sunbury.
+Regular services on the Pakenham, Cranbourne and Sunbury lines still run full time in the City Loop.

-The Metro Tunnel will create a new cross-city metro line when it connects the Sunbury, Cranbourne and Pakenham lines.
-As a result, these lines will be removed from the City Loop, and a major reorganisation of the network will occur.
-According to plans released by the Department of Transport and Planning in 2018, the Frankston line will be returned to the City Loop and cease through-routing with the Werribee and Williamstown lines.
-Instead, the Sandringham line will through-route with those lines via the Flinders Street Viaduct, and the Glen Waverley line will run direct to Flinders Street Station.
+From 1 February 2026, Sunbury, Cranbourne and Pakenham lines will fully cease operation in the City Loop and the Frankston line will return to the City Loop and have dedicated use of the Caulfield tunnel.
+This will mean the Frankston line will cease through-routing with the Werribee and Williamstown lines.
+Instead, the Sandringham line will through-route with those lines via the Flinders Street Viaduct.
 The extra capacity will allow more peak services across the network, particularly for the Craigieburn and Upfield lines, which will no longer share a single loop track with the Sunbury line.

 The 2016 project business case envisioned the tunnel including a newly electrified branch to Melton in the west.
 The business case planned for an initial 19 trains per hour during the peak running into the tunnel from the east and 18 from the west, increasing to 21 from the east and 23 from the west under the extended program after the Melton branch was added.
 Since then, this plan has been superseded by plans to run the Melbourne Airport rail link through the tunnel as a branch in the west.

 In the 2022/23 state budget, money was allocated to train and employ 300 extra train drivers and station staff to allow Metro Trains Melbourne to operate the tunnel and the increased services across the network in 2025.